teuben/teunix/docs/astronomy-on-ubuntu.md

 ## IDL

-Of course IDL is commercial software.
+Of course IDL is commercial software, but it is widely used in some of the astronomy community, and the current owner will happily sell you a license.
 If you are lucky, it will work under GDL, or somebody has ported it to python.
-Alternatively you can pay for a license.

         sudo apt install gnudatalanguage -y